chronologic/eac-ico-starter/README.md

 # Schedule transcation JS API

-JS library to allows you to easily schedule Ethereum transcations to happen in the future using Ethereum Alarm Clock.
+JS library to allows you to easily schedule Ethereum transactions to happen in the future using Ethereum Alarm Clock.

 <img src="https://i.imgur.com/BHgjSuW.png" />